dcppc/2018-may-workshop/docs/agenda.md

 [Countway Library of Medicine](https://tinyurl.com/ydzxycda) at the Harvard School of Public Health in Boston, MA._

+_Note: The agenda is in progress!_

 ## May 30, 2018

  09:00 : Welcome

+ 09:15 : Opening talks

- 09:15 : Instructions and networking
+ 10:15 : DCPPC operations: project management and demos

  11:00 : Planning for breakout group

  12:00 : Lunch

  12:30 : Breakout groups